Skip to main content

 • have character of management and a home financing policy consistent with sound and economical home financing.

-Each member of the FHLBank must maintain a minimum investment in the stock of the FHLBank.
-The minimum investment is established by each FHLBank, and the sum of the stock investment by all members must be sufficient for the FHLBank to meet its own minimum capital requirement.
+Each member of the FHLBank must maintain a minimum investment in the stock of the FHLBank, established by the FHLBank, and the sum of the stock investment by all members must be sufficient for the FHLBank to meet its own minimum capital requirement.
 Contact the FHLBank for more information concerning minimum stock requirement.

-The FHLBanks are governed by boards of directors ranging in size from 14 to 22 directors, all of whom are elected by member institutions.
-The majority of the FHLBank board members are directors or officers of member institutions, while the remaining directors (at least 40 percent) are independent.
+The FHLBanks are governed by boards of directors ranging in size from 9 to 22 directors, all of whom are elected by member institutions.
+Most FHLBank board members are directors or officers of member institutions, while the remaining directors (at least 40 percent) are independent.
 Independent directors are those who are not officers of an FHLBank or directors, officers, or employees of a member institution.